Satellite Town, Lagos: History

 In early 1960, the Lagos State Government set up Satellite Town to help low income earners own their own houses, with some of the areas allocated to oil workers and private buyers.
+During its early years, the area was a prestigious and serene environment, often allocated to civil servants, oil workers, and private buyers who sought a structured alternative to the crowded city center.